The Quality of Mercy (album): Song information

-"The Last Feast" has a duration of over seven minutes and features eight-verses.
-The song recalls Harley's near-fatal contraction of childhood polio and was written in a couple of days at Algarve in Portugal.
-Speaking to the Brighton Argus, Harley commented, "I was in Brighton.
+"The Last Feast" has a duration of over seven minutes and contains eight verses.
+It recalls Harley's near-fatal contraction of childhood polio and was written in a couple of days at Algarve in Portugal in 2000.
+The song debuted as a work in progress at Harley's concert at Blackheath Halls in October 2000 (live versions played between then and 2005 fluctuated between having 8 and 10 verses).
+Speaking to the Edinburgh Evening News in 2001, Harley said, "No one talked about it back then.
+I'm writing this song about my life, 'The Last Feast', which does own up to the fact that I have this problem, so now maybe everybody will talk about it.
+Basically, it's no big deal.
+I limp a bit – nothing else.
+I can't play football or run for a bus, so what?"
+Speaking to the Brighton Argus in 2005, Harley recalled, "I was in Brighton.
 My mum was in hospital in London giving birth and my sister and I were sent to stay at my gran's in Hangleton Road.
 I could barely walk.
 When I returned to London, my dad said, 'Steve isn't right'.
 It was diagnosed as flu but my dad took me to hospital and I was found to be dying.
 That's why I sing the line, 'I've been dreaming I'm in paradise.'
 It's cathartic to sing about it."
-Recordings of "The Last Feast" being performed live had previously appeared on Acoustic and Pure: Live (2003) and Anytime!
+Harley played the song frequently during the band's 2001 tour and recordings of "The Last Feast" being performed live later appeared on Acoustic and Pure: Live (2003) and Anytime!
 (A Live Set) (2004).
-The song debuted at Harley's concert at Blackheath Halls in October 2000, and live versions played between then and 2005 fluctuated between having 8 and 10 verses.
-Harley played the song frequently during the band's 2001 tour, where it had an acoustic arrangement similar to that seen on Anytime!.
-After 2005, the song would not be played again until Harley's 2018 Christmas shows, before becoming a regular feature in the set-list during the band's 2021 tour.
+After 2005, the song would not be played again until Harley's 2018 Christmas shows, before becoming a regular feature in the setlist during the band's 2021 tour.